-- If an account is invalidated, it can’t legally remain on credit reports, where with a settlement program late and collection accounts can stay on credit reports for up to seven years
+- If an account is invalidated, it can’t legally remain on credit reports.
+With a settlement program, late and collection accounts can stay on credit reports for up to seven years.

-- With validation, all of the accounts are disputed immediately after they are sent to collection, but with a settlement program, only one account at a time is negotiated on and dealt with.
+- With validation, all of the accounts are disputed immediately after they are sent to collection.
+Still, with a settlement program, only one account at a time is negotiated on and dealt with.
 Consequently, some accounts will sit untouched for over a year with a settlement program.

 Credit scores are negatively affected over the first year of the program with validation as accounts must age and get sent to third-party collection status before they can get disputed.
 Consequently, there is a chance that creditors can issue a summons to go to court, like with a settlement program.

-The debt validation program recommended through Golden Financial Services includes a money-guarantee ensuring if results are not achieved the consumer pays nothing and if a summons is received while on the program there is a full refund provided.
+The debt validation program recommended through Golden Financial Services includes a money guarantee that the consumer pays nothing if results are not achieved.
+Suppose a summons is received while on the program; there is a full refund provided.

 Consumer Credit Counseling – California